 If you’re still unsure about joining this movement, we promise you won’t regret joining it.

-After all, it’s a very real way to approach fashion while reducing the negative impact on the environment, promoting the transparency of production processes.
+After all, it’s a very real way to approach fashion while reducing the negative impact on the environment and promoting the transparency of production processes.

-You can have a collection of Slow-Fashion garments with those made by hand with durable materials over time.
+You can have a collection of Slow-Fashion garments made by hand with durable materials over time.